mesfind/bioinfo-python/_episodes/05-seaborn-viz.md

 ### Setting the axis labels

 There are different ways to set figure properties using seaborn.
-For `.lmplot()`, we can create a figure variable and use a member method of tat variable to set the axis labels.
+For `.lmplot()`, we can create a figure variable and use a member method of that variable to set the axis labels.

 ~~~
 my_fig = sns.lmplot(x="weight", y="hindfoot_length", data=surveys_complete,